GarciaInes/Scrum-Mastering/Review/Questions.md

 * *Bob*, seems like you are not engaging here.
 Are you uncomfortable with what we are doing? or is there any other issue you want to help us understand?
 * Is everyone who wants to talk getting airtime?
 * Are there quiet voices to be heard?

+### Systems and Impacts
+* When doing our daily job, its easier sprint by sprint?
+Why/Why not?
+* Do our systems/processes help or hinder us to work towards our vision?
+* Can we resolve this here ourselves? or do we need to involve other teams?
+* Can we resolve this at this level? or is a conflict inherent on the vision/strategy/structure/goals?
+* What are the next steps for taking action on this?
+* What would be an ideal outcome, how would it look like?